God Hand: Gameplay

 While in combat, the player can monitor a "Difficulty Level" bar that dynamically adjusts to how much damage the player is dealing or receiving.
 If the player gets caught up in a flurry of punches and combos, the level will drop; the player can also use the Grovel God Roulette to manually decrease the level by one.
 If the player deals a large number of unanswered attacks to their enemies while also dodging their attacks, then the level will increase.
 The bar consists of numerical levels one through three with a fourth level designated "Die" being the highest overall.
 During levels one and two, the enemies will not attack the player unless they are in his line of sight or he is attacking them.
 On levels three and Die, the enemies will attack regardless of the camera position.
 Also, enemy attack strength increases as the levels increase; at level Die a fully maxed out player character can be killed in a few hits.
 Defeating enemies at higher Difficulty Levels earns the player more bonus points at the end of a stage.
 By finishing the game once, the player unlocks the Hard Mode when starting a new game, which sets the difficulty bar at "Die" from the start, and it cannot be lowered in any way.

-Enemies will mostly engage Gene on 1v1, but as the difficulty level rises and as the player progresses through the game, they become more coordinated and will attempt to surround and/or flank Gene.
-They can also use team attacks, such as jumping on each others' back to flying kick Gene.
+Enemies will mostly engage Gene one-on-one, but as the difficulty level rises and as the player progresses through the game, they become more coordinated and will attempt to surround and/or flank Gene.
+They can also use team attacks, such as jumping on each other's back to flying kick Gene.
 Each enemy, when defeated, has a small chance to spawn a demon from their corpses, which are challenging enemies on par with sub-bosses.
 Defeating those demons will always award the player with large sums of money, technique scrolls or roulette scrolls.
 Certain demon battles are guaranteed in specific portions of the game.